Conformal Survival Bands for Risk Screening under Right-Censoring: Methods

 The main challenge compared to the idealized setting of Section~\ref{sec:preliminaries} is that we do not observe the true event times $T_i$ for all calibration individuals.
 Consequently, we cannot compute the full-data conformal p-values $\tilde{\phi}_{\mathrm{lt}}(t; X_{n+j})$ or $\tilde{\phi}_{\mathrm{rt}}(t; X_{n+j})$ as defined earlier.

 To address this, we adapt the conformal p-value construction using IPCW \citep{robins1992recovery,robins1993information}.
-This approach uses censored calibration samples but carefully reweights them to correct for censoring-induced selection bias.
+This approach uses censored calibration samples but carefully reweights them to correct for censoring-induced selection bias, under the {\em non-informative censoring} assumption that $T \indep C \mid X$.
 Specifically, we rely on a fitted censoring model $\hat{\mathcal{M}}_C$ that estimates the conditional censoring survival function $\hat{S}_C(t \mid x) \approx \mathbb{P}(C > t \mid X = x)$.
 Based on this model, we define the weight function

 approximating the inverse probability of being uncensored at time $t$ given covariates $x$.

 Bringing this into the conformal framework, we define the IPCW version of the left-tail conformal p-value as: